stoeps13/connections-doc/source/admin/install/r_TDI_batch_files.md

 ## Batch file functions { .section}

+!!! note
-**Note:** The name of each batch file ends with the .sh suffix for the IBM® AIX® and Linux™ operating systems and with the .bat suffix for the Microsoft™ Windows™ operating system.
+    The name of each batch file ends with the .sh suffix for the IBM® AIX® and Linux™ operating systems and with the .bat suffix for the Microsoft™ Windows™ operating system.

 The following list describes each batch file and its functions.
 You can search for more information about these files in the help topics.